 When strategy is not embedded internally, no amount of marketing, rebranding or communication can compensate for it.

-Rally ensures the inside and the outside match.
+The inside and the outside aren’t separate stages.

 What the Rally Effect does.